open-power/skiboot/doc/device-tree/vas.rst

 Each VAS node contains: ::

   compatible: "ibm,power9-vas", "ibm,vas"

+  ibm,chip-id: Chip-id of the chip containing this instance of VAS.

   ibm,vas-id: unique identifier for each instance of VAS in the system.

   reg: contains 8 64-bit fields.

         Fields [0] and [1] represent the Hypervisor window context BAR (start and length).
 Fields [2] and [3] represent the OS/User